sys4/tlsrpt-reporter/docker/MULTI_COLLECTOR_REPORTING.md

   example: `https://tlsrpt-collecd.example/upload/`

-  This variable MUST be provided and contain an URI.
+  This variable MUST be provided and contain an URI

 * `ROLLOVER_UPLOAD_SUBDIR`

   default: if the optional variable is unset, the output of `hostname -f` is
            used

-  The value is appended to `${ROLLOVER_UPLOAD_URI}` to form a upload URL uniq to an `tlsrpt-collectd` instance
+  The value is appended to `${ROLLOVER_UPLOAD_URI}` to form a upload URL unique to an `tlsrpt-collectd` instance

 * `ROLLOVER_CURL_ARGS`